uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/request-new-allocation.md

 The CARC's condo cluster, part of the Condo Cluster Program (CCP).
 The CCP allows research groups to subscribe to their selected number of compute and storage resources on a yearly basis.
 The resources that a research group subscribes to will be dedicated for use by their condo job queue.
 See the CARC's [Condo Cluster Program Information page](/user-information/ccp/program-information) for details.

+The CARC also offers a traditional, five-year purchase model for condo resources.
+See the [Request New Condo Purchase user guide](/user-information/user-guides/research-computing-user-portal/request-new-purchase) for more information.

 #### Storage space

 Additional storage in the /project file system a PI can purchase if more storage than the initial 10 TB that the CARC provides to each PI for free is required.